 akiko yosano • tangled hair • poetry

 Akiko Yosano's Tangled Hair.
-Tanka, haiku from 1912, translated by Shio Sakanishi.
+Tanka, haiku translated by Shio Sakanishi and first published in 1935.

 ** IMPORTANT!
 Select postal region from drop down box before pressing 'add to cart' button**